japple-jnode/cache/README.md

 new Cacher(data = new Map(), timeout = 600000)
 ```
 - `data`: An optional `Map` object to initialize the cache with existing data.
 Default is a new `Map()`.
 - `timeout`: An optional number representing the default timeout (in milliseconds) for cached items.
 Default is `600000` (10 minutes).
+Set to `0` to make data cache forever.

 ### Methods